With its strict one-design format the 44Cup is as level a playing field as you could wish to find in international yacht racing.

 With the team owners at the helm, and the pros calling tactics, the fleet racing is very short, intense and action-packed, with a target race time of 40 minutes and boats frequently separated by just seconds at the finish line.

-There are generally three to four fleet races a day, depending on weather conditions, and no discard meaning every single race counts.
+There are generally three races a day, depending on weather conditions, and no discard meaning every single race counts.
 The fleet racing takes place on a windward-leeward course, with a dog leg at the windward mark and a gate at the leeward mark.

 Points are allocated on the standard World Sailing ‘low point system’, so the boat that comes first in a race gets one point, second gets two points etc. The team with the fewest points at the end of each event is the winner.